-- 1. Complete at least five (5) years of satisfactory service, based on the below criteria, in the same college, except as provided below, during a period not in excess of seven (7) years.
+- Complete at least four (4) years of satisfactory service and be in at least the fifth year of service, based on the requirements below, in the same college, except as provide below, during a period not in excess of over seven (7) years.
 In all cases, such service shall be continuous except for leave duly authorized and granted.
 The College may also consider satisfactory service in other institutions of higher learning at the time of hire upon the recommendation of the VPAA and approval of the President. - 2.
 Receive the recommendation of the President and approval by the Board for a continuing contract based on successful performance of duties and demonstration of professional competence under this policy and according to the needs of the College.